-Data available in the LINKVACC secured data environment is used for other purposes than the investigation of the research question specified in this project, e.g., the measurement of uptake and coverage of the vaccination, the estimation of vaccine effectiveness, and continuous monitoring of the vaccine's safety.
-Hence data will remain available for authorized researchers at Sciensano involved in the LINK-VACC project after the project ends.
+Data available in the LINK-VACC secured data environment is originally used for surveillance purposes such as the measurement of uptake and coverage of the vaccination, the estimation of vaccine effectiveness, and continuous monitoring of the vaccine's safety.
+Hence data will remain available for authorized researchers at Sciensano involved in the LINK-VACC project after the current project ends.

-Aggregated data outputs of the analysis will be published under open licenses as research outputs/outcomes at any time during or after the project's completion.
+Aggregated non-sensitive data outputs of the analysis will be published under open licenses as research outputs/outcomes at any time during or after the project's completion.